cgarduno1garduno/Sleep-Staging-with-Sparse-Attention-and-Sequence-Context/README.md

 # Sleep Staging with Sparse Attention and Sequence Context

-Automated sleep stage classification using an efficient sparse-attention Transformer (ContextTASA) trained on Sleep-EDF-78 and evaluated for cross-dataset generalization on ISRUC Subgroup 1.
+Automated sleep stage classification using an efficient sparse-attention transformer trained on Sleep-EDF-78 and evaluated for cross-dataset generalization on ISRUC Subgroup 1.

 ---